What is coaching?

 Coaching is the process of moving from functional to optimal.

-Therapy finds success through thinking.
+Therapy finds success through healing.

 Coaching finds success through action.